|Title:||Caroline Ruth Thompson '02 Head Coach of Field Hockey|

 |High School:||Penn Manor|

-Lexy Adams joined the Yale field hockey staff as volunteer assistant in the fall of 2013.
+Lexy Adams joined the Yale field hockey staff in the fall of 2013.
 Adams spent the four previous years playing for the Bulldogs and is currently spending an additional year at Yale getting her Master of Public Health from the Yale School of Public Health.
 She was a four-time NFHCA National Academic Squad honoree and was part of a class that set the school record by winning 20 Ivy League games in four years (including a 4-0 mark against archrival Harvard).
 A back, she started all 17 games last season and appeared in 50 games for her career.
 As a freshman she earned Yale’s Senior Award, awarded by the senior class to a freshman team member who reflects positive contribution to the team's philosophy and whose individual character encourages the future direction and excellence of Yale field hockey.

 In addition to her work on the field, Adams has been extensively involved in work off the field -- work that earned her Yale Athletics’ Molly Meyer Humanitarian Award her senior year.
 She was one of 40 undergraduate Yale Communication and Consent Educators working to foster a positive campus climate, especially in terms of sexual culture.
 She has also served as a Community Health Educator in the New Haven public schools, teaching students the skills, self-respect and information needed to make healthy decisions about their bodies and their futures.